 Glucose and fructose are the two main sugars in our food supply.
 Each are metabolized differently.
 All cells in the body can utilize glucose for energy.
 Fructose, however, is a major player in fatty liver, because liver cells are responsible for metabolizing it.
 Too much fructose damages, not only the liver, but also the circulatory system.

-High fructose corn syrup is consumed today at a rate of five times what it used to be.
-It is highly refined and used in low-quality processed foods.
-It turns on lipogenesis, or fat production, in the liver.
-Adding insult to injury, HFCS also contains toxic chemicals, and is a genetically-modified food.
+High fructose corn syrup (HFCS) is consumed today at a rate of five times what it used to be.
+It’s highly refined and is used prolifically in low-quality, processed foods.
+HFCS turns on lipogenesis, or fat production, in the liver.
+Adding insult to injury, HFCS also contains toxic chemicals and is genetically modified.
 Stay away from it.
-It is very damaging to your health.
-Fructose consumption should not exceed 15 grams per day, and should be eaten in the form of fruits and vegetables.
+It has the potential to significantly damage your health.
+Remember this rule of thumb: fructose consumption should not exceed 15 grams per day, and should be eaten in the form of fruits and vegetables.

 Soft drinks, consumed in massive amounts, are also full of HFCS.
-Processed foods, sedentary lifestyles, and environmental toxins – GMOs, plastics, pollution, chemicals, and preservatives – all promote fatty liver.
+Processed foods, sedentary lifestyles, and environmental toxins, including GMOs, plastics, pollution, chemicals, and preservatives, all promote fatty liver.
 Is sugar just as bad as alcohol?
-Some studies are now showing that it is!
-Fat deposits in the liver dysregulate blood-sugar, increase inflammation, and lead to insulin resistance, metabolic syndrome, obesity, and eventually, diabetes.
-Tissues become inflamed and metabolically active with hormones being released into the blood, causing insulin resistance within the liver itself.
+Some studies are now showing it may be.
+Fat deposits in the liver imbalance blood-sugar, increase inflammation, and lead to insulin resistance, metabolic syndrome, obesity, and eventually, diabetes.
+Tissues can become inflamed and metabolically active, releasing hormones into the blood, and causing insulin resistance within the liver itself.

 Metabolic syndrome is characterized by a group of risk factors that include high-blood pressure, high-blood sugar, elevated cholesterol and triglycerides, and fat accumulation in the abdomen.
 To complicate matters, if the liver isn’t functioning properly, the blood becomes toxic.
-As this toxic blood travels throughout the body, it produces miserable symptoms.
+As this toxic blood travels throughout the body, it produces symptoms of toxic overload.

 Other Causes Of Liver Disease

-Obesity – fatty liver is more prevalent in those that are overweight or obese.
-Prescription medications are filtered through the liver placing an additional burden on this already overworked organ.
-Acetaminophen in over-the-counter painkillers like Tylenol are especially hard on the liver, especially when taken with alcohol.
+Obesity is a risk factor for fatty liver, which is more prevalent in those that are overweight or obese.
+Prescription medications are filtered through the liver placing an additional burden on this already overtasked organ.
+Acetaminophen, in over-the-counter painkillers like Tylenol, are particularly hard on the liver, especially when combined with alcohol.
 If you must take acetaminophen, always use within the recommended guidelines.

-Hypothyroidism is another extenuating factor in fatty liver disease because thyroid hormones are critical in the regulation of body weight and lipids, as well as insulin resistance.
-Hypopituitarism, a condition of sluggish pituitary function, puts people at a increased risk for the disease.
+Hypothyroidism is another risk factor for fatty liver disease because thyroid hormones are critical for regulating body weight and lipids.
+Imbalances in thyroid hormone can alter the metabolism of glucose, which promotes insulin resistance.
+Hypopituitarism, a condition of sluggish pituitary function, increases disease risk.
 Interestingly, acute fatty liver can occur in the third trimester of pregnancy.
 Symptoms include vomiting, nausea, and jaundice.

 [Read More: 5 Tips To Reduce Alcohol Induced Liver Damage]